wacuuu/workload-collocation-agent/examples/kubernetes/monitoring/prometheus/cadvisor.md

 #### Workload identification

 The algorithm requires that there will be a way to identify all instances of a workload.
 E.g. a common label on all pods identifying the workload they belong to (see how "app" label is handled in example).
-In the case, that there is no uniform, common label available across many workloads, one can use built-in controllers labels as described [here.](https://github.com/kubernetes/kubernetes/issues/47554)
+In the case, that there is no uniform, common label available across many workloads, one can use built-in controllers labels like controler hash revision.
+You can also relay on labels if you follow [recommended labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/common-labels/#labels).

 #### Behavior measurement